By Miguel Pérez

 And those are traditions that Hispanics have been able to preserve — thanks to the huge importance we place on Christmas Eve.

 We call it "Nochebuena," which simply means "Good Night."
 But in Hispanic homes throughout this country, Christmas Eve is by far the most cherished night of the year.

 This is the time when we reach into our souls and reflect on our lives, our faith in God, our heritage and our need to be with our loved ones.

-Regardless of where we are, most Latinos long to be home for the traditional Dec.
+Regardless of where we are, most Hispanics long to be home for the traditional Dec.
 24 dinner and family reunion — the Hispanic equivalent of Thanksgiving.